slothsoft/stardew-challenger/README.md

 This will display all the restrictions you have to face - but you might get a little something extra to make the challenge possible.
 The **Magical Challenge Object**™ will turn into this "something extra" once you start the challenge and can be used as any other object of the kind it turns into.

+After the challenge was finished, nothing really happens.
+The restrictions stay in place, but at least you get a congratulatory mail.
+[The plan](https://github.com/slothsoft/stardew-challenger/issues/76) is to get a reward in future versions.

 This mod brings the following challenges: